A simple, nationalistic act like buying local building products excite the entire construction industry nowadays.

 Let’s begin with the manufacturers of local construction materials.
-Architects and builders play a key role in their sales, as well as in their product development.
+Designers and builders play a key role in their sales, as well as in their product development.
 Giving them support will enable their company to upgrade and update their product, so it matches the needs of the market.
 It also helps them engineer a better, more advanced, and more globally competitive versions of these construction materials.

-At the same time, the supporting local manufacturers can boost their business confidence.
+At the same time, supporting local manufacturers can boost their business confidence.
 If they’re a startup, you’re giving them the right attitude that businesses need to survive in the long run.
 Businesses that don’t hold back makes the whole business community stronger as a whole.

 Meanwhile, lead times are tighter on the side of design firms and builders.
 Competition and immediate client gratification put these businesses under constant pressure to meet the promised lead time.
 With that, it is wiser to source building products locally.